Summer Camp Registration Now Open!

 Beyond engineering, students develop valuable real-world skills in leadership, presentation, marketing, and business as they promote their team and share their story.

-Our FRC program also emphasizes a strong commitment to community outreach.
+Our in-person FRC program also emphasizes a strong commitment to community outreach.
 Our students actively engage with local schools, organizations, and events to inspire the next generation of STEAM leaders.

-Find details and our team application below.
+Find details and our in-person team application below.
 Not sure if FRC is a good fit for your student?
 Feel free to schedule a visit to our workshop to learn more.

 Grades: 8-12